apache/spark/docs/monitoring.md

 Notes:
   - Activate this source by setting the relevant `metrics.properties` file entry or the configuration parameter:`spark.metrics.conf.*.source.jvm.class=org.apache.spark.metrics.source.JvmSource`
+  - These metrics are conditional to a configuration parameter:
+    `spark.metrics.staticSources.enabled` (default is true)
   - This source is available for driver and executor instances and is also available for other instances.
   - This source provides information on JVM metrics using the [Dropwizard/Codahale Metric Sets for JVM instrumentation](https://metrics.dropwizard.io/3.1.0/manual/jvm/)